Using A Wi-Fi Network's Name To Broadcast A Political Message

 While some people get extremely creative while choosing their Wi-Fi name, others don't miss the chance to send a clear political message.
 One recent example is "Black Wi-Fi Matters," spotted on Reddit after the rise of the Black Lives Matter movement.

 In 2012, London-based wireless coverage mapping company OpenSignal built a database of almost 75 million routers worldwide and searched for the occurrence of the word "Obama" in their names.
-The result was a map of the political sentiment about the President Barack Obama, who at that time was campaigning for a second term.
+The result was a map of the political sentiment about then-President Barack Obama, who at that time was campaigning for a second term.
 From "Vote Obama in '12" near Los Angeles to "Obama Care Doesn't Care" in Queens, New York, the Wi-Fi names were pretty revealing of their owners' political views.

 In the case of Trump-inspired names, it all started far before Election Day.
 Last August, a Wi-Fi network named "Clinton Email Server" popped out at a Trump rally in Austin, Texas.
 Ironically, the network didn't require any password.
 Clearly, it called to mind Hillary Clinton's controversial use of an unsecured server.
 A list of "Wi-Fi ideas for Trump supporters" appeared on Twitter shortly after.